Close Menu

 Facebook Twitter LinkedIn Pinterest Email

 The study shows that most birds communicate in turns very strictly.
 Male and female birds are always careful to take turns and to sing at the same time.
 We do not always perceive that’s the case because they often communicate extremely quickly, in the course of only 50 milliseconds.
-This can be compared to the human response time when we converse that is usually around 200 milliseconds.
-The same goes for crows and magpie.
+This can be compared to the human response time when we converse, which is usually around 200 milliseconds.
+The same goes for crows and magpies.
 What we perceive as incoherent is, in fact, a structured exchange between several different individuals.

 The researchers believe that the results are important for our understanding of how the human language first emerged.
 This has largely been something of a mystery.
 But a basic prerequisite is the ability to take turns when two or more individuals communicate.
 The new findings show that this genetic ability is very old, indeed.